-For each replacement, I carefully considered every option, searching for the perfect piece that blended my boyfriend’s taste with my own.
-The item had to be aesthetically pleasing to me, but also reflect my boyfriend and his values.
-I had never analyzed clothing purchases so carefully before.
-It seems silly now, but when buying for myself, I had never stopped to ask: does this piece reflect me?
+I mulled over each replacement, searching for the perfect piece to blend my boyfriend and I’s tastes.
+It had to be aesthetically pleasing AND reflect my boyfriend’s values.
+I had never analyzed clothing purchases so carefully before… It seems silly, but when buying for myself, I had never stopped to ask: does this piece reflect me?

 And so I started subconsciously (or maybe consciously) dressing more like him.
-A white t-shirt here, a pair of Levi 501s there, and sure enough, we soon looked like an inter-gender Mary Kate and Ashley with our quasi-matching attire.
+A white t-shirt here, a pair of Levi 501s there, and soon enough we looked like an inter-gender Mary Kate and Ashley with our quasi-matching attire.

-My boyfriend quickly became my most trusted source of fashion advice.
-At the thrift store I’d facetime him to pare down my shopping cart.
-On weekends, he’d help me select the perfect shirt for that day’s ensemble.
-Nowadays he kinda just lives as a little voice in the back of my head.
-My own personal Jiminy Cricket?
+My boyfriend quickly became my most trusted fashion advisor.
+At the thrift store, I’d facetime him to pare down my cart.
+On weekends, he’d help me select a shirt to match the day’s ensemble.
+When physically absent, he remained, a little voice in the back of my head— my own personal style Jiminy Cricket.
 But better looking, obviously.

 Some Personal Reflection

-You can Pinterest to the high heavens, watch hundreds of youtube styling videos, and surf TRR for hours, but there’s nothing quite like the IRL fashion of people you interact with every day.
-Similarly, you can read a million self help books, relationship guides, and TikTok tarot readings but there’s nothing quite like the real deal— an actual human being you must reckon with that encourages you to shift your perspective.
+You can Pinterest to the high heavens, watch hundreds of youtube styling videos, and surf TRR for hours, but there’s nothing quite like the fashion of people you interact with IRL.
+Similarly, you can read a million self help books, relationship guides, and TikTok tarot card interpretations, but there’s nothing quite like the real deal— a human being you must reckon with who encourages you to shift your perspective.
 It also helps having a really patient and kind one.

-Despite the vast amount of online fashion content I consume, I find that it’s the everyday, in-person stuff that really sticks with me.
-My truest style inspo is not influencers, celebrities, or runway shows, but rather my IRL peers.
+Despite the wads of online fashion content I consume, I find that it’s the everyday, in-person stuff that sticks.
+My biggest inspo is not influencers, celebrities, or runway shows.
+It’s my peers.
 In particular, my boyfriend.
 Ok boyfriend, you can stop reading here.

 Some Social Commentary